DO NOT TALK TO ANYONE ON FACEBOOK! ITS NOT US.

 MetricValueWhat It Means (Matty)

-Critical WindowWeek 6–9 flowerThis is when airflow inside the buds starts mattering more than the room around them.
+Critical WindowWeek 6–9 flowerThis is where airflow through the buds matters more than airflow around the room.

-Outdoor Harvest (AU)Late March – MayWet April finishes are dangerous because buds can fail internally while looking perfect.
+Outdoor Harvest (AU)Late March – MayWet autumn finishes can quietly ruin elite-looking flowers.

-💥 Matty’s Top Tip: By Week 6, you should feel air moving through the canopy at bud level—not just above the tops.
+💥 Matty’s Top Tip: By Week 6, you should feel air moving at bud level — not just hear fans moving air above the canopy.

 The Legend